jessehansen/magicbus/README.md

 * `eventName` is a required string
 * `data` is an optional parameter of any type

+This method is asynchronous and returns a promise.

 ### Subscriber

 #### #on(eventNames, handler)